- Promotes relaxation, pain relief, antioxidant and anti-inflammatory support

 - Baicalin is extracted from the Blue Skullcap and has been used in herbal Chinese medicine for a number of health-promoting effects and promotion of relaxation

-- Baicalin functions in pain-relief, promotion of relaxation, anti-inflammation, as an anti-oxidant, anti-viral, anti-cancer and antibiotic with a wide range of positive effects
+- Baicalin functions include aiding in pain-relief, promotion of relaxation, anti-inflammation, as an anti-oxidant, with a wide range of other benefits

 - Recommended doses range from around 60-250mg daily